web-dev-nav/Codec-web-installer/README.md

 # Laravel Installer Package

-A WordPress-like installer package for Laravel applications that provides a smooth, multi-step installation process.
+A WordPress-like installer package for Laravel applications that provides a smooth, multi-step installation processES.

 ## Features